International Communication Studies- Summer Only

 From L to R: ICS 2008 visit to Al Jazeera in London; 2009 visit to Hotel de Ville in Paris; 2010 visit with Father Federico Lombardi (Director of Vatican Press Office); 2011 program dinner in Prague.

 The International Communication Studies program (ICS) allows undergraduate students to study a range of approaches to public communication media across Europe.
 This program is offered only in the summer and has typically run from mid-June to mid-July.
-Please note that program dates do vary from year to year; make sure to check back on this website or contact the Annenberg International Programs office for updates.
+Please note that program dates do vary from year to year; the Summer 2014 dates are listed below.

 Students divide the five-week course into stays in London, Paris, Rome, and Prague (with the first week spent at USC).
 In addition to regular class meetings, students discuss the interplay of current world issues and international media practices with communication practitioners from international news and public relations media, government institutions, private industry and global organizations.
 Examples of visits include BBC World News Service (London), Disneyland Paris, The Vatican (Rome), and the Foreign Ministry in the Office of the President (Prague).